Hybrid macaw

 There are 19 species of macaw, many of which can produce up to three generations (potentially more) of hybrids.
 Generation F1, being the most common, has the widest variety of hybrids and are the most popular and well known.
 Hybrid macaws are also often viable in generation F2 which means they are able to reproduce, unlike generation F3 and later due to a rising rate of sterility.
 The most popular hybrids include crossing with the blue and gold macaw, military macaw or scarlet macaw.
 Despite belonging to a different genus, hybrids between the hyacinth macaw and Ara species have also been produced.

 Because macaw species are able to hybridize and produce viable offspring, scientists study and breed them in captivity to better understand hybridization, and understand their importance in preserving endangered macaw species.
 A study performed of the hybridization between the last wild Spix's macaw and an Illiger's macaw, provides evidence and important information that could potentially help establish endangered wild populations of the Spix's macaw, demonstrating how vital hybrid macaws are.

 Hybrid macaws in nature

 The hybridization of macaws in the wild is less common than in captivity due to natural barriers and mating behaviors, although a few rare cases have been recorded.
 One example was the natural hybridization of a Spix's and Illiger's macaw recorded in Conservation Genetics (2001), which demonstrated two species of macaws producing offspring.
-Due to the fact the Spix's macaw is now thought to be extinct in the wild, this discovery created a major break through in the preservation of this species and macaws as a whole as it is understood that the Spix's macaw may now be fully extinct in the wild.
+This discovery created a major breakthrough in the preservation of this species and macaws as a whole as it is understood that the Spix's macaw may now be fully extinct in the wild.